cadenmarinozzi/Scraipt/README.md

 ## Functional Usage

 Scraipt can also be used easily with a functional approach.
-To do so, import `useScraipt` from the `scraipt` library and call it with your webpack configuration.
+To do so, import `useScraipt` from the `scraipt/functional` library and call it with your webpack configuration.

 `useScraipt(webpackConfig <optional Object>, options <optional Object>, framework <optional String>) => WebpackConfig`